Codeless Network Programming For Non-Programmers

 Any layer from IP up, including binary encoded application layers.

 Yes.
-You have full read/write access to *all* packet fields before pushing packets out to a wire, and when packets are received.
+You have full read/write access to *all* packet fields at *all* stack layers before pushing packets out to a wire, and when packets are received.

 Yes.
 An individual field, a whole PDU (networking stack layer data), or the whole packet.
 And you don't need to write any code to do that.